zykrah/firmware-scripts/README.md

 ## Kicad Netlist

 You can also use the output KiCAD Schematic Netlist file to fill in the `info.json` MCU pinout automatically.
 Otherwise, you will have to manually set the pins in the `info.json`

+Currently supports `RP2040` (tested with Sleepdealr's symbol), `32U4` and `STM32` (KiCAD defaults should work) as described in the below image.
+Columns and rows should be numbered with positive integers starting from `0`.

 See below example: